CloudInn/concourse-hangouts-resource/README.md

 Concourse Google Hangouts Resource
 ======================

-A [Concourse](http://concourse.ci/) resource to post to notification to Google Hagouts room using webhooks, the notification includes the pipeline name, The job name and build number which the resource is running under, and an optional message.
+A [Concourse](http://concourse.ci/) resource to post to notification to Google Hangouts room using webhooks, the notification includes the pipeline name, The job name and build number which the resource is running under, and an optional message.

 Listed in Concourse [community resources](https://concourse-ci.org/community-resources.html)